FernandoRodriguezP/DailyMarketPriceForecast/README.md

 Once the hyperparameter tuning is done, the model is trained with the best parameters of the Random Forest Regressor, and it is tested with the test dataset (20% of total samples) to obtain the results of the prediction.

 ## 5. Visualization
+A visualization module has been developed with Tableau software, through which numerous types of interactive graphics can be implemented.<br>

+In order to develop Tableau Workbooks, a data source must be imported.
+In this case, two different Tableau Workbooks have been developed.<br>

+For the first one, the input data of the Machine Learning model "DataFrame.csv" have been used to see interactively how the Daily Market Price is affected with the different model variables.<br>

+For the second Tableau Workbook, the results of the Machine Learning model "Prediction_Results.csv" have been used to observe the relationship between the test data and the prediction.

 ## 6. How to Run
 **6.1.
 Processing Bank Holidays data**<br>